Epidiolex (cannabidiol) is a prescription drug used to manage seizures caused by certain disorders. Epidiolex comes as a liquid that you swallow.

 - tuberous sclerosis complex

-For this purpose, Epidiolex can be used in adults and some children.
-For more information about the specific uses of Epidiolex, see the “What is Epidiolex used for?” section below.
+For more information about the specific uses of Epidiolex, see the “What is Epidiolex used for?” section.

 Epidiolex basics

-At this time, Epidiolex is only available in brand-name form.
-There currently aren’t any generic forms of Epidiolex available.
+Epidiolex is only available in brand-name form.
+Currently, there are no generic forms of Epidiolex available.

 Read on to learn more about Epidiolex and its uses, side effects, and other information.

 Like most drugs, Epidiolex may cause mild or serious side effects.
-The lists below describe some of the more common side effects that Epidiolex may cause.
+The following lists describe some of the more common side effects Epidiolex may cause.
 These lists don’t include all possible side effects.

 Keep in mind that side effects of a drug can depend on: